Most owner/operators of s corporations are required to officially run payroll. Here is a simple guide to what you need to know.

 S corporations might create a tax savings

-Small business owners form s corporations because they often create large savings in self employment taxes.
-S corporation shareholders might also pay less in “additional medicare” taxes and they also seem to enjoy a lower historic rate of examinations (audits).
-S corporations also might benefit a taxpayer when facing a multi-year disallowance.
+Small business owners form s corporations because they sometimes create large savings, especially with self employment taxes.
+S corporation shareholders might also pay less in “additional Medicare” taxes.

-S corporations are not the best bet for all small business, however, as there are payroll and tax matters to deal with that do not exist for the more simple sole proprietorship.
-Penalties for non compliance are much more intense and stringent than they are for sole proprietors and in some cases owners have faced jail time.
+S corporations are not always the best bet for all small business, however, as there are payroll and tax matters to deal with that do not exist for the more simple types of taxation rules.

-As a general rule of thumb, if your small business is not making more than $40,000 per year or so, after expenses, then an s corporation might not yet be appropriate.
-This is because the compliance expenses are generally as much as the tax savings.
+As a general rule of thumb, if your small business is not making more than $60,000 per year or so in net profit, after expenses, then an s corporation might not yet be appropriate.
+This is because the compliance expenses are generally more or nearly as much as the tax savings.

-We do offer a consultation to see if s corporations are correct for your business for a small retainer.
+We do offer a consultation to see if s corporations are correct for your business.
 Check out our small business taxes page here.

 Active s corporation owners are required to run payroll

-One problems is the “reasonable” has not clearly been defined.
 Historically, there have been many cases in where s corporation owners pay themselves a very small salary and take very large dividends.
 Under audit – these “unreasonable” payroll amounts do not hold up – and the IRS can go back many years in a dis-allowance.
-This can result in a very large tax bill with penalties.
+This can result in a very large tax bill with pretty large penalties.

 There are many factors as to what might be considered reasonable and there are so many variables that we can’t effectively discuss them all here.
 Please talk it over with a professional.